Skip to main content

 TourA visit specifically for someone interested in your space.
 Tours have a separate confirmation workflow.

-Host approvalA workflow where the host must approve or reject a visitor before they are granted access.
+Visitor approvalA workflow where the host must approve or reject a visitor before they are granted access.

 Visitor codeAn auto-generated unique code the visitor can use to check in at your front desk or kiosk.